OSHA Crane Operator Certification Requirement

 The objective of this program is to train Graduates to enter the industry as NCCCO Certified Construction Crane Operators/Riggers.
 Students train to become competent operators of Hammerhead, Luffing-Jib, and Self-Erecting Tower Cranes as well as Hydraulic Boom Mobile Cranes, and Lattice Boom Mobile cranes.
 Successful graduates will earn 9 NCCCO Certifications.
 NCCCO Exams take place during the course and will include seven (7) Written & five (5) Practical Certification tests.
 Passing these exams results in the following nine NCCCO Certifications:(TSS) Fixed Cab Hydraulic Crane, (TLL) Swing Cab Hydraulic Crane, (LBT) Lattice Boom Truck Crane, (LBC) Lattice Boom Crawler Crane, (BTF) Boom Truck Fixed Cab Crane, (STC) Service Truck Crane, Rigger Level 1, Signalperson, and (TWR) Tower Crane Operator.
 Additionally, tower climbing fall-protection training is conducted early in the course, however, students who experience anxiety at heights are welcome to train and certify as self-erecting tower crane operators, as these cranes do not require operation from an elevated cab.

 West Coast Training has been providing students from around the country with thorough and comprehensive construction training since 1959.
 We are committed to providing all participants with professional hands on tutoring from certified, experienced instructors.
-If you’re interested in , feel free to !
+If you’re interested in becoming a student, feel free to contact us today!